bleeckerj/SlackExporter/README.md

 This workspace includes `simple_slack_pdf_maker.py`, a script to convert Slack JSON exports into printable PDF transcripts with user avatars, timestamps, and message text.

+This script makes the books (almost — no covers, no representation of the visual assets).
+To do the visual assets you'll want to look at the [pdf-to-grid-of-images](https://github.com/bleeckerj/pdf-to-grid-of-images) repository.
+To do the covers — well...at the moment, you'll want to do that by hand!

 ### Features

 - Supports ANSI and ISO A series page sizes.